 If you decide to write a cover letter, you can still include aspects of the value proposition letter to make a unique, compelling cover letter.
 Below are tips on how to write a cover letter that has the attributes of a value proposition letter.

 Focus on the present, not the past.
 Tell employers what you can do for them.
 Even when you write a paragraph about your experiences, begin or conclude the paragraph with a sentence that explains how you will bring these experiences to the employer’s company.
-For example, you can say, “I am confident that, as I did at Company X, I can increase brand awareness while cutting your marketing budget by at least 10%.”
+For example, you can say, “I am confident that I can increase brand awareness while cutting your marketing budget by at least 10%, as I did at Company X.”

 Be concise and direct.
-You can write a cover letter that resembles a value proposition by avoiding flowery language and cutting directly to your value as an employee.
+You can write a cover letter that resembles a value proposition by avoiding flowery language and going directly to your value as an employee.

 How to Write a Value Proposition Letter

 Here are tips on how to write a strong value proposition letter that will get you noticed.

-- Start brainstorming: Make a list of the key skills, experiences, and accomplishments that make you a valuable and unique job candidate.
+- Brainstorm your assets: Make a list of the key skills, experiences, and accomplishments that make you a valuable and unique job candidate.
 Ask friends and colleagues what they see as your greatest skills and strengths.
 Look at reference letters and evaluations from past employers to see what skills and strengths people tend to notice in you.
 From this list, select a few key skills, experiences, or accomplishments that best relate to your target position.

 - Use values: Employers want to know what tangible results they will get by hiring you.
 A great way to demonstrate how you can add value to a company is to include numbers in your letter.